 Details of the implementation differ between AWS and Azure.

-On AWS, Giant Swarms uses two separate IAM roles in order to act in the tenant cluster account: one for use by automation, one for technical support staff.
-Details on the exact permissions required can be found in our guide on preparing an AWS account to run Giant Swarm tenant clusters.
+On AWS, Giant Swarms uses two separate IAM roles in order to act in the workload cluster account: one for use by automation, one for technical support staff.
+Details on the exact permissions required can be found in our guide on preparing an AWS account to run Giant Swarm workload clusters.